How does nervous excitement affect your acting work?

 This mix of fear and courage can take you right to where you hope to be – that emotional space where your feelings blend just beautifully in a powerful mix, you flow into your performance.

-See more in article Actors and artists dancing with fear and courage.
+- See more quotes in my article Actors and artists dancing with fear and courage.

 Psychologist Eric Maisel notes in his book Performance Anxiety that fear can show up even before an event like an audition, and this anticipatory anxiety may be hidden, so you don’t even recognize it.